somikdatta/cuckoo/README.md

 ## 🙇 Special Thanks
 - [Coding with Chaim](https://github.com/coding-with-chaim/) for explaining the concepts of WebSockets and WebRTC on his [YouTube Channel](https://www.youtube.com/channel/UC7sCgeZ9xOwCGHIp2mVWlUQ)

-## ❤️ Supporting the project
+## ❤️ Support

-A simple star to this project repo is enough to keep me motivated on this project for days.
-If you find your self very much excited with this project let me know with a tweet.
-Mention me [@somikdatta](https://twitter.com/somikdatta)
+If you happen to love this project, leave a star on the repo.
+That'll keep me motivated.
+Let me know your thoughts with a tweet.
+Mention me [@somikdatta](https://twitter.com/somikdatta).

 Thanks!